lee-hodg/fpghost.github.io/_posts/2020-08-29-multi-dimensional-clt.md

 Here we have a $d$ dimensional vector.

 {% capture notice-2 %}
-Note that in the univariate case we had $X_1, X_2, \dots, X_n$, were the subscripts denoted the trial/sample in a repeat of the experiment (e.g. $i$-th roll of a dice and a single number recording the result).
+Note that in the univariate case we had $X_1, X_2, \dots, X_n$, were the subscripts denoted the trial/sample in a repeat of the experiment (e.g. $i$th roll of a dice and a single number recording the result).
 In the multivariate case, we would get a vector of results *on every single trial*, e.g.

 $$